hughbrien/hiring-engineers/answers.md

+One of the key and maybe the most powerful features of #DataDog is that it is the first APM Solution that support #MetaData across the entire solution.
+DataDog is the King of #MetaAPM.

+What does that really mean:

+You can capture EVERYTHING about your application in DataDog with respective to Performnace, Availibility, Business Success.

 Sign up for Datadog, get the agent reporting metrics from your local machine.
 DONE Bonus question: what is the agent?
 The Agent is : is the primary means for pushing metrics and events into DataDog.
 It is made up of three parts: Collector, Forwarder and dogstatsd.